Sinha5714/humanitas-events-pp5/README.md

 24. As a site users I can view my avatar or other user's avatar so that I know with whom I am interacting
 25. As a site user I can keep scrolling through the page and comments so that they are loaded automatically and I don't have to select next page
 26. As a site user I can be inform if my action has been successful so that I can be sure that my data is changed
+27. As a site user I can search for events with keywords so that I can find the events I am interested in

 ### Site Owner Stories

-27. As a site owner I can provide full access to logged in user so that they can interact with the pages more independently
+28. As a site owner I can provide full access to logged in user so that they can interact with the pages more independently
-28. As a site owner I can restrict the interaction with website so that an unauthorised user cannot make changes in the app
+29. As a site owner I can restrict the interaction with website so that an unauthorised user cannot make changes in the app
-29. As a site owner I can make sure my site is responsive so that user can view the website in all devices without any problem
+30. As a site owner I can make sure my site is responsive so that user can view the website in all devices without any problem
+31. As a site owner I want users to come to a 404 error page so that they don't have to user the browser back button if they enter a URL that does not exist

 ## Technologies Used